 Georgetown delivers potable water to customers in the District via an 18-inch transmission line.
-Pursuant to the Water Service Agreement, the District has a commitment for water supply capacity sufficient to serve total buildout of the District.
-As of December 1, 2020, the District was serving 567 LUEs.
+Pursuant to the Water Service Agreement, the District has a commitment for water supply capacity sufficient to serve total buildout of the District (projected to be 872 LUEs).
+As of August 1, 2022, the District was serving 681 LUEs.